leonccao/OnlineJudge-Solutions/Leetcode/README.md

 All the bits from (1 << k) to (1 << (k + 1) - 1) are the same as the bits from 0 to (1 << k - 1) except the highest bit.

+## 341. Flatten Nested List Iterator (Medium)

+Use stack to store elements.
+When list appears, the list should be opened to take out integer elements.
+As long as stack is not empty, there will be next element.

+### Faults:
+1. **[RE]** As there are empty lists, you should open the list before next `hasNext()` inquiry.

 ## 344. Reverse String

 StringBuilder.reverse().toString()